Secondary Uses Service (SUS)

 Step two: To obtain a commissioning data set (CDS) interchange sender identity you should complete an EDI registration form

-Step three: Submit a completed SR1 form to the BT Helpdesk who will register your new organisation code(s) and log your contact details
+Step three: Submit a completed SR1 (SUS Sender Registration) form to the National Service Desk who will register your new organisation code(s) and log your contact details .

-Step four: You should enlist an approved XML supplier to ensure that SUS data are in the correct XML format.
-The following deployment guidance includes details of approved suppliers and how to work with them:
+Step four: You should enlist an approved XML supplier to ensure that CDS data are in the correct XML format.
+The Data Sender Deployment Guide includes details of approved suppliers and how to work with them: